pglombardo/PasswordPusher/SECURITY.md

 ## Reporting a Vulnerability

-Please contact me at security@pwpush.com and I will send you a secure request URL to provide the report.
+You can use the Github "Report a vulnerability" feature or contact me at security@pwpush.com and I will send you a secure request URL to provide the report.